ComputerScienceHouse/blog/_posts/2018-02-28-swiftfall.md

 ```
 $ swift package generate-xcodeproj
 ```
-Then, set Swiftfall as a dependency for the executable.
+Then, add Swiftfall as a dependency for the executable.

 ```
 import PackageDescription